Suspect in Charlie Kirk killing became more political, opposed activist's views, authorities say

 In addition, a roommate shared with authorities messages from the chatting app Discord that involved a contact named Tyler and discussed a rifle wrapped in a towel, engraved bullets and a scope, the governor said.
 A Mauser .30-caliber, bolt-action rifle was found in a towel in a wooded area along the path investigators believe Robinson took after firing a single shot from a distant roof and then fleeing.

-The clothes the suspect wore when confronted by law enforcement late Thursday were consistent with what he had on when he arrived on campus a day earlier, and a family member confirmed he drove a gray Dodge Challenger like the one seen in surveillance video that recorded Robinson driving to the university the day of the shooting, Cox said.
+The clothes the suspect wore when confronted by law enforcement late Thursday matched what he had on when he arrived on campus, and a family member confirmed he drove a gray Dodge Challenger like the one seen in surveillance video that recorded Robinson driving to the university the day of the shooting, Cox said.

 Robinson’s father recognized him from the photos released by the FBI and told him to turn himself in.
 Robinson refused at first, but then changed his mind, according to a law enforcement official who spoke on the condition of anonymity to discuss an ongoing investigation.
-His father reached out for help to their youth pastor, who also occasionally works with the U.S. Marshals and called the agency so he could turn himself in.
+His father contacted their youth pastor, who also occasionally works with the U.S. Marshals and called the agency so Robinson could turn himself in.

 Meanwhile, investigators continued to dig into the background of Robinson, who was admitted to Utah State University, about 80 miles north of Salt Lake City, on a prestigious academic scholarship, according to a video of him reading his acceptance letter posted to a family member’s social media account.
 However, he attended for only one semester in 2021, a university spokesperson said.

-Robinson is registered as an unaffiliated voter and does not appear to have a prior criminal record.
-His address was still listed as his parent’s home, about a 3.5-hour drive south of the Utah Valley University campus where Kirk was shot.
+He is registered as an unaffiliated voter and does not appear to have a prior criminal record.
+His address was still listed as his parents' home, about a 3.5-hour drive south of the campus where Kirk was shot.

 Family members of Robinson did not immediately return messages seeking comment.
 It was not clear if he had a lawyer.